 Address: La Grande Vitesse, 525 Ottawa Ave NW, Grand Rapids, MI 49503

-Near La Grande Vitesse is a 1/23rd scale bronze model covered in Braille lettering explaining the sculpture and its importance to the city.
-This iconic mega landmark has been the centerpiece of festivals and the gathering place for food truck courts in the large plaza.
-La Grande Vitesse weighs 42 tons and is 54 feet long and 43 feet high, with a bright red color that can be easily seen from a distance!
+Near La Grande Vitesse is a 1/23rd scale bronze model covered in braille explaining the sculpture and its importance to the city.
+This iconic mega landmark is a regular hub and centerpiece for festivals and a gathering place for food trucks in Calder Plaza.

 20. Basilica of St. Adalbert